 2) Mehrangarh Museum Trust (MMT), Jodhpur (North-West Zone);

 3) Himalayan Society for Heritage & Art Conservation (HIMSHACO), Nainital (Northern, Mountain Zone);

 4) Anamika Kala Sangam Trust (AKST), Kolkata (Eastern Zone);

 5) Museum of Art and Photography (MAP), Bangalore (Southern Zone)

 6) Academic Institution (TBD)

-In addition to the conservation care and management of the parent institute’s collection, they will conduct annual material conservation training courses that will be open for practising conservators across the country to attend.
+In addition to the conservation care and management of the parent institute’s collection, they will conduct training courses in conservation of specific materials that will be open for practising conservators across the country to attend.
 The materials covered in these courses will be Paper (Illustrated Manuscripts & Prints, Drawings, Maps), Metals, Textiles, Oil Paintings, Wall Paintings, Panel Paintings, Stone, Wood and Photography.
 The materials covered in these courses are Paper (Illustrated Manuscripts & Prints, Drawings, Maps), Metals, Textiles, Oil Paintings, Wall Paintings, Natural History Specimens, Stone, Wood and Photography.
 The conservators graduating from these courses will add to the network of art conservation professionals in India.
 The directory of these conservators can be accessed here.